-Collaboration between towns and citizens information exchange, expanding the audience, and learning from current and past mistakes.
+Collaboration between towns and citizens within each town will have the benefits of information exchange, expanding the audience, and learning from current and past mistakes.
 The Rondout watershed currently is home to many not-for-profit, private, and government funded organizations that currently educate and promote watershed stewardship.
 Appendix M presents an annotated list of the organizations and groups currently active in the watershed including: